TadML: A fast temporal action detection with Mechanics-MLP

-\textbf{Evaluation indicators.} For all dataset, we report the standard mean average precision (mAP) at different temporal intersection over union (tIoU) thresholds, widely used to evaluate.On thumos14, the tiou threshold is selected from {0.3,0.4,0.5,0.6,0.7}.
-In activitynet v1.
-3. The tiou threshold is {0.5,0.75,0.95}.
-We also report that the average graph of the tiou threshold is between 0.5 and 0.95 in steps of 0.05.
+For all datasets, we report the standard mean average precision (mAP) at different temporal intersection over union (tIoU) thresholds, which is widely used to evaluate TAD models.
+For the THUMOS14, the tIoU threshold is selected from {0.3, 0.4, 0.5, 0.6, 0.7}.
+For ActivityNe-t1.3, the tIoU threshold is {0.5, 0.75, 0.95}.
+We also report the average graph with fine-scale tIoU threshold ([0.5, 0.95] step is 0.05).